 Reasons for Reporting a Review

-Recently terminated employees attempting to retaliate against the dealership occasionally submit false reviews, and that behavior is prohibited as those experiences are either irrelevant to the consumer experience or completely made up.
-Reviews are intended to detail the experience of average consumers, so reviewers cannot be affiliated with any auto dealership or manufacturer, currently or within the past five years.
-This prohibition extends to immediate family members, wholesalers, exporters, fleet managers, and anyone employed to interact with a dealership in a manner outside of the normal consumer experience.
+Recently terminated employees attempting to retaliate against the dealership occasionally submit false reviews.
+That behavior is prohibited as those experiences are either irrelevant to the consumer experience or completely made up.
+Reviews are intended to detail average consumers’ experience, so reviewers cannot be affiliated with any auto dealership or manufacturer, currently or within the past five years.
+This prohibition extends to immediate family members, wholesalers, exporters, fleet managers, and anyone employed to interact with a dealership in a manner outside of the average consumer experience.

-If you believe a review of your dealership was posted by a former employee or someone affiliated with the auto industry, you may report the review so that we can look into the situation.
-When reporting a review for this reason, please provide as much information as possible about both the employee you believe to be responsible (name, email address, social media profiles etc.) as well as why you believe the review was submitted by this person.
+Suppose you believe a review of your dealership was posted by a former employee or someone affiliated with the auto industry.
+In that case, you may report the review so that we can look into the situation.
+When reporting a review for this reason, please provide as much information as possible about both the employee you believe to be responsible (name, email address, social media profiles, etc.) and why you think this person submitted the review.

 If you believe that your dealership has received a review submitted under fraudulent pretenses, please report the review to us.
 When reporting a fraudulent review, please be specific in your message to let us know how you identified the review as fraudulent.